 I am part of the administrative team for the Christian Indie Author Network.

 Altogether, I have written and contributed to over two dozen books since I started writing.
 You can find them on Amazon here.

 Finally, I started this website to help other authors find grace in their writing life while working to make their dreams come true.

 Long story short, God has given me a heart for helping other authors, and I couldn’t ask for a better job.
 The best part is that I get to do it all for the glory of God.

 Internationally best-selling and award-winning author.

 P.S.
 My newsletter for authors is coming soon.
-I’ll send out updates about tools, resources, giveaways, and free tools you won’t want to miss.
+I’ll send out grace-based updates for your writing life.